cryptodread/balanceofsatoshis-wrapper/README.md

 # Wrapper for Balance of Satoshis

-`balanceofsatoshis` is a simple, minimal project to serve as a template for creating an app for the Embassy.
+`balanceofsatoshis` is a Command line tool for working with LND balances.

 ## Dependencies